judgels/judgels/docs/administrator/setup.rst

 Installing main repository
 --------------------------

 Judgels consists of many repositories.
 Create a directory that will store Judgels repositories.
-We will denote it as Judgels base directory.
-There must be only one Judgels base directory even though more than one applications will be installed on the machine.
+We will denote it as Judgels home.
+There must be only one Judgels home even though more than one applications will be installed on the machine.

 First, clone the main Judgels repository.
 This repository will act as a gate to the other Judgels repositories.

 .. sourcecode:: bash

-    cd <your-Judgels-base-directory>
+    cd <your-Judgels-home>
     git clone https://github.com/judgels/judgels

 Then, we will install Judgels terminal script that will enable many convenience commands in the terminal.
 Open your **~/.bashrc**, and add the following lines.

 .. sourcecode:: bash

-    export JUDGELS_BASE_DIR=<your-Judgels-base-directory>
+    export JUDGELS_HOME=<your-Judgels-home>
-    alias judgels="python3 $JUDGELS_BASE_DIR/judgels/scripts/terminal.py"
+    alias judgels="python3 $JUDGELS_HOME/judgels/scripts/terminal.py"

 Restart your terminal to activate the script.